SunnyFloppyDiskStudios/SunnyFloppyDiskStudios/README.md

 ##

-👨‍💻 Teen student with years of technical background and knowledge
+👨‍💻 Teen student with years of just coding for fun :)

 My main projects relate with games and apps dev, but I also do graphic design, 3D modelling, and (sometimes) video editing!

-##

 ### 🔨 Software of choice
 - Unity - Game Dev